-• over a 30-day calendar day horizon, an adequate level of unencumbered high-quality liquid assets (HQLA) that consists of cash or assets that can be converted into cash to offset the net cash outflows they could encounter under a liquidity stress scenario; and

-• a stable funding profile in relation to the composition of their assets and off-balance sheet activities.
+- over a 30-day calendar day horizon, an adequate level of unencumbered high-quality liquid assets (HQLA) that consists of cash or assets that can be converted into cash to offset the net cash outflows they could encounter under a liquidity stress scenario; and - a stable funding profile in relation to the composition of their assets and off-balance sheet activities.

 To monitor the liquidity levels, the Bank computes for its Liquidity Coverage Ratio (LCR), which is the ratio of HQLA to the total net cash outflows.
-As at December 31, 2022 and 2021, LCR reported to the BSP is 1,722.84% and 777.49%, respectively.
+As at December 31, 2023 and 2022, LCR reported to the BSP is 2,215.15% and 2,257.25%, respectively.

 The Bank also computes for its Net Stable Funding Ratio (NSFR), which is the ratio of the available stable funding to the required stable funding.
 Both LCR and NSFR should be maintained no lower than 100% on a daily basis under normal situations.

-As at December 31, NSFR reported to the BSP is as follows (amount in millions):
+NSFR reported to the BSP is as follows (amount in millions):

-2022 2021
+2023 2022

-Available stable funding ₽142,367 ₽145,391
+Available stable funding ₽148,270 ₽142,367

-Required stable funding 36,226 36,889
+Required stable funding 38,306 36,226

-NSFR 3.93 3.94
+NSFR 3.87 3.93